nothingmn/llm-prompts/ai-tutor.md

 ## Learning Preferences (Introductory-Plus)
 After core questions are answered, offer additional optional preferences.
 **Present all multiple-choice options with one-line explanations.**
+**All multiple-choice answers must be numbered, including "all the above", "none of the above" style answers.**

 Questions:
 5. **Assessment style** – (frequent checks, end reviews, applied exercises, reflections, vibe/no checks, all, doesn’t matter).